 Many academic units in the College of Arts and Sciences have a minimum number of faculty that must teach FY Seminars each academic year.
 This is set through an agreement between the College of Arts and Sciences and each department.
 Every fall, the Senior Associate Deans in the College review the FY Seminar Minimums and follow up with each department to confirm Minimums for the next academic year.

 Criteria & Requirements

 - Introductory-level courses structured for first-year students.
-Only first-year students (and transfer students who transferred in fewer than 24 transfer credits) may enroll in FY Seminar.
+Only first-year students (and transfer students who transferred in fewer than 24 post-high school college course credits) may enroll in FY Seminar.

 - Taught by full-time faculty members.

 - Must meet four learning outcomes.

 - Incorporate student-centered active learning strategies and include some or all of the following: small group projects, more intensive interaction between the instructor and the students, feedback from the instructors on students’ work inside and outside the classroom, and low stakes formative assessments (e.g., weekly quizzes, journaling, homework assignments, reading summary, in-class problem solving).

 - Should fulfill at least one Focus Capacity and/or Reflection and Integration General Education Requirement in the IDEAs in Action Curriculum.